ncoghlan/misc/notes/python3/questions_and_answers.rst

   to deal with the limitations of the old model
 * Yes, we are trying to ensure there is a smooth migration path from Python 2 to Python 3 to minimise the inevitable disruption
+* Yes, we know some members of the community would like the migration to move faster and find the "gently, gently, there's no rush" approach of the core development team frustrating
 * No, we did not do this lightly
 * No, we do not see any other way to ensure Python remains a viable development platform as developer communities grow in locations